AdobeDocs/experience-manager-64.it-IT/help/forms/using/create-document-fragments.md

    1. Select **è minore** dell&#39;operatore.
    1. Selezionate **Numero** e immettete il valore come **60**.

-   In base a questa condizione, la riga Added Services Added Cost viene visualizzata solo se il valore per il campo Call Addebiti è inferiore a 60.
+   Based on this condition, Value Added Services Charges row is displayed only if the value for the Call Charges field is less than 60.

    ![create_rules_caption](assets/create_rules_caption.gif)